V-Sekai/manuals/decisions/20230519-add-vrm-omi-personality-gltf-extension.md

 1. Study and understand the VRM0 and VRM1 specifications.
 2. Implement support for VRM portable avatars in GLTF Transform.
-3. Add functionality to inject OMI_personality into VRM files using GLTF Transform.
+3. Add functionality to add OMI_personality into VRM files using GLTF Transform.

 ## Implementation